Key Highlights

 - Cleaning: Maintain cleanliness to prevent dirt and debris from impairing performance, particularly in the engine and hydraulic systems.
 Regular cleaning helps uncover hidden issues like leaks or worn components, ensuring better performance and longevity.

-- Lubrication: Consistently lubricate moving parts to minimize friction and wear, promoting smooth functionality.
+- Lubrication: Consistently lubricate moving parts to minimize friction and wear, promoting smooth operation.
 This practice is vital for components such as the mast, chains, and pivot points, which are subject to significant stress during operation.

 - Follow Manufacturer Guidelines: Adhere strictly to the manufacturer's maintenance schedule for servicing and parts replacement.
 This includes timely oil changes and inspections, which are critical for maintaining optimal performance.